Who we are

 - Documents will be checked prior to the inspection, freeing up the assessor to spend more time talking to team members and to provide guidance to the practice.

-- Speed up the accreditation process.
+- Speeds up the accreditation process.

 If your practice is already in the Scheme, the routine assessment cycle continues as normal.
-The PSS team will contact you approximately three months before your assessment is due to give you access to Stanley.
+The PSS team will contact you approximately 3 months before your assessment is due to give you access to Stanley.
 Existing practices can also apply for the awards at any time.